k-mughal/Ansible/14 - File, Copy & Temple Modules/README.md

 - While the copy module straightforwardly takes the file and deposits it in the target location, the template module operates more intelligently.
 It reads the file, particularly if it involves a Jinja2 template.
 Now, what exactly is a Jinja2 template?
 It's quite an extensive concept, but in essence, it revolves around the use of variables.

 - In our playbook, we define variables and subsequently utilize them.
 The structure involves double quotes and curly braces, constituting Jinja2 templating.
-With Jinja2 templating, you gain the ability to work with variables and incorporate conditions.
-This means you can design your configuration file based on specific conditions or even loops.
+With Jinja2 templating, we gain the ability to work with variables and incorporate conditions.
+This means we can design your configuration file based on specific conditions or even loops.

 - The template module takes your template file, examines any templating you've implemented, extracts the actual content, and then transfers it to the designated target location.
 Let's begin with a simple example by defining a variable. we can google any ntp server, for this exercise we will use
    **<a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank">**North American region.**  </a>**